urlbox/urlbox-dotnet/Urlbox/Urlbox/README.md

 [![image](/Urlbox/Urlbox/urlbox-io-graphic.jpg)](https://www.urlbox.com)

-### Checkout [OneMillionScreenshots](https://onemillionscreenshots.com/) - A site that uses Urlbox to show over 1 million of the web's homepages!

 ***

 # The Urlbox .NET SDK

-The Urlbox .NET SDK provides easy access to the [Urlbox website screenshot API](https://urlbox.com/) from your application.
+The Urlbox .NET SDK provides easy access to the [Urlbox API](https://urlbox.com/) from your application.

 Just initialise Urlbox and generate a screenshot of a URL or HTML in no time.